AliSoftware/alisoftware.github.io/_drafts/the-opensource-experience.md

 But then I started having new projects of my own gaining popularity, like [SwiftGen](https://github.com/AliSoftware/SwiftGen) and [Dip](https://github.com/AliSoftware/Dip), and that now takes me quite some time (that's probably why I started spending less time on CocoaPods lately).

 That's also when I saw the other good side of OpenSource.
-To my surprise, Newsletters and Tweets started to talk about those projects quite quicly, and those projects also gained popularity quite fast, generating a lot of demand and issues submitting ideas to improve those.
+To my surprise, Newsletters and Tweets started to talk about those projects quite quickly, and those projects also gained popularity quite fast, generating a lot of demand and issues submitting ideas to improve those.
 I wasn't able to keep up alone.

-That's when [Ilya](https://github.com/ilyapuchka) started to contribute a lot to `Dip`, adding a lot of Pull Requests that fixed bugs or add a lot of nice features, and I decided to give him Push Access to my repository.
+That's when [Ilya](https://github.com/ilyapuchka) started to [contribute a lot to Dip](https://github.com/AliSoftware/Dip/graphs/contributors), adding a lot of Pull Requests that fixed bugs or add a lot of nice features, and I decided to give him Push Access to my repository.

 That was the first time I gave someone I didn't know the push access to one of my public repositories.
 That might be frightening at first, because you never know if other people have the same idea as you about the project, if they won't mess it up, or if they have other coding habits and a way of writing code that don't match yours, and more importantly you don't want them to break everything.

 But I don't regret that decision at all, and given my background in OpenSource I actually didn't even hesitate much to give them push access.
 It felt really great to trust someone, and in the end Ilya is doing an amazing job and brings way more features in `Dip` that I ever would've.
+And it's always interesting to have a fresh perspective on your code and what you're building!

 > Trusting people on your project is also important and very heartwarming.
 You'll rarely be disappointed by trusting people in OSS as it's all about sharing and helping each other.